dirtbags/dirtbags.github.io/contest/2011-02-UNM/index.md

+---
-Title: 2011 Capture The Flag @ University of New Mexico
+title: 2011 Capture The Flag @ University of New Mexico
+---

 *What:* Capture The Flag (CTF) competition
 *Where:* Stamm Room, University of New Mexico, Albuquerque